locustio/locust/docs/what-is-locust.rst

 Locust is an easy-to-use, distributed, user load testing tool.
 It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.

-The idea is that during a test, a swarm of `locusts <http://en.wikipedia.org/wiki/Locust>`_ will attack your website.
-The behavior of each locust (or test user if you will) is defined by you and the swarming process is monitored from a web UI in real-time.
+The idea is that during a test, a swarm of `locust <http://en.wikipedia.org/wiki/Locust>`_ users will attack your website.
+The behavior of each user is defined by you using Python code, and the swarming process is monitored from a web UI in real-time.
 This will help you battle test and identify bottlenecks in your code before letting real users in.

 Locust is completely event-based, and therefore it's possible to support thousands of concurrent users on a single machine.
 In contrast to many other event-based apps it doesn't use callbacks.